The category of a partitioned fan: The classifying space and picture group

-\begin{lem} The poset of regions is well-defined on identified stars and hence we may use the description of the picture group in \cref{defn:altdefn}. \end{lem} \begin{proof} This follows from the fact that any simplicial hyperplane arrangement is induced by any linear functional $b \in (\R^n)^\lor$ whose minimum on the unit sphere lies inside the base region $B$, see \cite[Thm.
+\begin{lem} The poset of regions of a central simplicial hyperplane arrangement with any choice of base region is well-defined on identified stars and hence we may use the description of the picture group in \cref{defn:altdefn}. \end{lem} \begin{proof} This follows from the fact that any poset of regions $\Pcal$ of a simplicial hyperplane arrangement is induced by any linear functional $b \in (\R^n)^\lor$ whose minimum on the unit sphere lies inside the base region of $\Pcal$, see \cite[Thm.
 4.2]{Reading2005}, and \cref{lem:linfunctposet}. \end{proof}

-In the remainder of this section we use the description of the picture group from \cref{defn:altdefn} and adapt the proof of the existence of a faithful functor for Nakayama algebras \cite[Sec.
-4.3]{HansonIgusa2021} to the following example.